tagohd/mono/LIFOIAGO.md

 - Only distinct loops are shown
 	- However loop 1 ends, the story is rerun up until what disaster decision leads to Luke dying previously
 		- `not sure i know what you mean? that sounds like it kinda contradicts only showing distinct loops`
+			- > ok so what I mean is that at no point we should show a loop where the exact same things happen except with more of a sense of deja vu. there should be a new premonition moment that undoes a fatal mistake from a previous loop unlocking a new part of the story, so to speak
 	- And this time he goes "oh deja vu/bad feeling/whatever" and does the other thing
 	- After which we can get some story that isn't in the previous loop
 		- Maybe what Luke evades is getting ambushed by AL and this time they make it to AL's domain with all the artefacts
 		- Additional angst idea: they actually manage to beat (not kill) AL with all the artefacts but Case dies.
 After which AL tells Luke about the spell they've been trying to cast the entire time and that Case will also be alive again if he just lets him do his thing
 			- Also option to add the Janus talk idea you had?
 				- `I do like the idea of adding temptations for Luke, but I also think he might not exactly be in the best mood for a heart-to-heart with AL if AL has just killed Case`
+					- > you got me there.gif
 			- I think this is a good time for the gods to get properly introduced, though some foreshadowing (by IMAS?) would be nice
 				- `I had some more thoughts about this this morning that may complicate things.
 Or, rather, I remembered thoughts that you had?`
 				- `So, remember how we said Luke isn't really THE CHOSEN ONE even though he kinda is because he can remember the previous loops?
 And the reason he can remember the previous loops is because Sam cut a deal with Janus?
 If that's the case, then maybe AL doesn't know Janus is fucking with him after all.
 The time loops are just occurring "naturally" (AL fucked up the spell or something, idk), but Janus sees it as an opportunity to harvest some SOULs.`
 					- `Sam's like: This sucks.
 I'm going to summon a demon.`
+						- > Objectively funnier storyline but then how do we explain that Sam can do this
 					- `Maybe while in the process of having their SOUL extracted, they go into the Mana Plane and that's how they encounter Janus?`
 				- `Although, I think we also said that AL only knows how to cast the spell because Janus taught him?
 Maybe we can retcon that.`
+					- > So AL still teleports to the MANA plane or does that also not happen?
+Cause that's how James got crippled and bitter
 				- `Initially, nobody knows Janus is involved, but somehow the DRAGON GOD gets mentioned.
 James would probably be the one to tell Luke about DG, or maybe he just tells Luke to talk to Edna, and *she* mentions him.`
 				- `Also, since Janus has been using AL's failures to harvest SOULs, she's going to notice when the spell doesn't get cast, if she doesn't already know that AL et al. are onto her.`
 			- AL explaining the time reset spell could unlock the "i may be in a time loop" memory for Luke in next loops